 - 1/2 Teaspoon Cumin

-- 3 Pound Boneless Pork Roast Cut into cubes
+- 3 Pound Boneless Pork Roast, Cut into 3-4 inch cubes

 - 2 Tablespoons Olive Oil